 Why did you choose UT Tyler?

-After an adequate research on the universities before I applied for my Masters program, my seniors as well as friends recommended me to choose UT Tyler as the curriculum of the courses offered at this university are similar to my area of interests.
-I am endlessly curious in learning new subjects and one among my major area of interests is the Databases subject which conveyed a positive feedback from the students who pursued databases course under Dr. Brown at UT Tyler.
-Believe me he is the best at his profession in my regard, the knowledge which I gained under his teaching techniques is enormous.
+After adequate research on the universities, my seniors (as well as friends) recommended that I choose UT Tyler because the curriculum of the courses offered at this university are similar to my area of interest.
+I am endlessly curious in learning new subjects; my major area of interest is databases, which conveyed positive feedback from the students who pursued database courses under Dr. Brown at UT Tyler.
+Believe me, he is the best at his profession in my regard, and the knowledge which I gained under his teaching techniques is enormous.

-At UT Tyler the tuition fee is very low and affordable when compared with the other universities in Texas, scholarships are awarded to the qualified students which makes them eligible for paying in state tuition fee.
+At UT Tyler the tuition fee is very low and affordable when compared with the other universities in Texas.
+Scholarships are awarded to qualified students, which makes them eligible for paying the in state tuition fee.
 So, basically the above reasons which I mentioned are the primary concerns of most of the students who would like to study abroad, which made me choose UT Tyler to pursue my Masters.

-What do you like most about UT Tyler?
+What did you like most about UT Tyler?

-I like the environment on campus and the atmosphere in the classrooms.
-The professors and their dedication towards their students, Library (it's like my second home in Tyler), Gym, Cowan Center, the financial aid, the internships, on campus jobs and finally what I love the most is everyone in my team at work - The Office of Graduate Admissions team.
+I liked the environment on campus and the atmosphere in the classrooms.
+The professors and their dedication towards their students, the library (it's like my second home in Tyler), the gym, the Cowan Center, the financial aid, the internships, on campus jobs and finally what I loved the most was everyone in my team at work - The Office of Graduate Admissions team.